nlsandler/c-compiler-implementations/README.md

 ## Perl

 * [sir-galahad/adcc](https://github.com/sir-galahad/adcc) - C compiler in Perl, for Linux seemed like a good idea, Perl hashes make it quick to build complex data structures.

+## Python

+* [gh-nate/wacc](https://github.com/gh-nate/wacc) - Work in progress.
+Did not expect to write so many tests so progress will be slow as I also explore organizing and adding tests based on what's in the book.

 ## Rust